The way Mr. Rogers viewed the world was magnificent.

 This quote from Mr. Rogers does just exactly that:

 “As human beings, our job in life is to help people realize how rare and valuable each one of us really is, that each of us has something that no one else has or ever will have something inside that is unique to all time.
 It’s our job to encourage each other to discover that uniqueness and to provide ways of developing its expression.”

 It’s too easy to find ourselves in a downward spiral these days as we are faced with crisis after crisis, on top of the hardships life has thrown at us since the dawn of time.
 We’re already having to manage grief and stress and heartbreak and illness and financial or family woes—the list goes on.
 Life’s rough, sometimes.

-Once I find myself on a downward slope, it’s then that I also start to pick at myself, too.
-You know?
-The opposite of rose-colored glasses, that, when they’re on, are showing you how crappy the world is, and how crappy you are, and how crappy life is.
+Once we find ourselves on a downward slope, we often start to pick at ourselves, too.
+It’s like the opposite of rose-colored glasses—when they’re on, they show you how crappy the world is, and how crappy you are, and how crappy life is.

-This is the quote that shakes me out of my downward spiral and helps me remember my worth.
+This is the quote that can shake us out of our downward spiral and help us remember our worth.

-It reminds me to think of a quality that is uniquely me, that I am proud of, and that I use to contribute some goodness to the world.
-I start to notice others’ qualities that are uniquely them and the good they do in the world.
-I start to remember everyone’s inherent worth, regardless of what’s going on in the world.
+It reminds us to think of a quality that is uniquely ours, that we are proud of, and that we can use to contribute some goodness to the world.
+Then, we start to notice others’ qualities that are uniquely them and the good they do in the world.
+We start to remember everyone’s inherent worth, regardless of what’s going on in the world.
 Then, things don’t feel so bleak.

-Plus: 10 more inspiring Mr. Rogers quotes to bring you out of an “everything’s sh*t” funk:
+Plus: 10 more inspiring Mr. Rogers quotes to bring you out of an “everything’s bad” funk: